 When a party has filed for no-fault divorce, there is no defense for the divorce petition.
 This means that the spouse being presented with the divorce cannot fight the proceedings or use defamatory testimony to sway property division judgements.

-A common misconception regarding uncontested no-fault divorce is that because this is the simplest type of divorce, there is no need for an attorney.
+A common misconception regarding uncontested no-fault divorce is that because this is the simplest type of divorce, there is no need for a lawyer.
 This is not the case.
-It is wise to hire a lawyer no matter which type of divorce you are seeking.
+It is wise to hire a no-fault divorce lawyer.

 To be granted a divorce in the state of North Carolina, one spouse (or both) must have been living in the state for at least six months before filing for divorce.
 While North Carolina does not require couples to file for legal separation, the couple must have been living separately with no intent to reconcile for at least one year before petitioning for divorce.
 The divorce cannot proceed if these requirements are not met.